Veeva Application Support: A Guide to Channels & Portal

 Veeva’s Customer Base and Scale

 Quantitative data on Veeva usage underscores the scale at which support must operate.
-Veeva reports hundreds of customers across its product suite.
-For instance:
+As of January 2026, Veeva reports 1,552 total customers across its product suite ([3]).
+Key highlights:

-• Geography: Veeva’s customers are truly global (life sciences major hubs: US, EU, Japan, China, India, etc.).
-Over half of Veeva’s revenue comes from North America ([31]), but the presence in EMEA and APAC is significant.
+- Geography: Veeva’s customers are truly global (life sciences major hubs: US, EU, Japan, China, India, etc.).
+Approximately 59% of Veeva’s revenue comes from North America, 28% from Europe, and 11% from Asia-Pacific ([34]).
 This geographic spread necessitates round-the-clock multilingual support.

 From a support perspective, this means Veeva likely handles thousands of tickets per month.
 While exact internal statistics are proprietary, anecdotal evidence suggests a very active support queue.
 Moreover, the regulatory nature (e.g. many GxP sites, each with validation requirements) means Veeva support must be well-versed in compliance concepts.
 The ISPE SaaS guideline estimated that “the regulated company will depend on the SaaS provider’s infrastructure controls, testing, ...., support, and change control” ([35]).
 In other words, Veeva’s practices (including support responsiveness and documentation) directly contribute to customers’ regulatory compliance.